kwhite2/hello-world/README.md

 # hello-world
 A starter repository

-A digital humanities librarian starting to try to wrap my head around Github.
+I'm a digital humanities librarian starting to try to wrap my head around Github.